 Personal, Social and Health Education (PSHE) The personal development of children and the establishment of positive attitudes and values are important during the primary years.
 We believe that we must begin by giving each child a belief in his/her own worth and value as an individual.
 As a small school all the adults get to know all the children very quickly.
 This means that we are all deeply involved in the personal and social development of each child and able to help and guide at every stage along the way.
+This year we have started the 'Daily Mile' where we walk around the school grounds for fifteen minutes each day to help promote good mental and physical well-being.
 Collective Worship Our aims and values are based on Christian principles and teaching.
-We have strong links with St Mary Magdalene church and Father Keith Littlejohn leads worship in the school every week and school services in the church.
+We have strong links with St Mary Magdalene church and we hold some school services in the church.
 Every day we have a Collective Act of Worship (assembly) which is largely Christian in nature.
 On Fridays at 9am we have a Celebration Assembly where we celebrate as a school community achievements of all our children both within and out of school.
 All parents are welcome to attend the Celebration Assembly.
 As a part of the Christian ethos of the school every classroom has a reflective area allowing the children to spend time in quiet reflection and prayer as the need arises.
 We hold a weekly Hotline to Heaven prayer club.